justinjc/foods/content/recipes/tortillasoup.md

         - name: tortilla chips
           amount: 10
   instructions:
+    - 'Pan sear chicken.
+Shred and reserve.'
     - 'Saute onion, cubanelle pepper, and poblano pepper for 15 minutes.'
     - 'Add in garlic and chiptole pepper and cook for another 5 minutes.'
-    - 'Add chicken broth, tomatoes, cumin, chicken, cilantro, lime.'
+    - 'Add chicken broth, tomatoes, cumin, chicken.'
-    - 'After around 10 minutes, pull chicken out and shred when cool.
-Continue simmering for at least 1 hour.'
+    - 'Continue simmering for at least 1 hour.'
-    - 'Add chicken back in and stir.'
+    - 'Add cilantro, lime, and shredded chicken in and stir.'
-    - 'Add avocado, shredded cheddar, cilantro as garnish.
-Serve with tortilla chips.'
+    - 'Serve topped with avocado, shredded cheddar, and tortilla chips.'
 ---